-The landing page for published content should contain:
+The landing page for research outputs should be unique for that item and should contain:

-- A full bibliographic citation: so that the user can verify they have been delivered to the correct item
+- Full bibliographic information: so that the user can verify they have been delivered to the correct item

 - The DOI displayed as a URL: so that if a reader wishes to cite this item, they can just copy and paste the DOI link (learn more about our DOI display guidelines)

 - A way to access the full-text of the content: It’s acceptable for the full text to be behind a login or paywall - this is fine as long as the landing page is accessible to everyone.
 A DOI can resolve to the HTML full-text of the content, and if this page includes the criteria above, a separate landing page is not necessary.
 It’s not good practice to link directly to a PDF however, as it will start downloading when the DOI is clicked.

 Here are some examples of landing pages for published research outputs: